Trousseau-io/docs.trousseau.io/docs/trousseau/secretmanagement.md

 # Kubernetes Secrets Management

-## Treat Modeling
+## Threat Modeling

-The below table is providing a holistic view of the different Secret Management implementation and the mitigation when:
+The below table is providing a holistic view of the different Secret Management implementation and their mitigations against Kubernetes internal and external components.

 !!! info "Legend"
     - :material-close: used when does not mitigate the related component